Envision Your Future. Planning is an essential component of your experience. At Centenary University, this begins your first year.

 • Career and internship fairs to meet recruiters, network and ask questions.

-• On campus recruiting and interviewing includes information sessions hosted by employers.
+• On campus recruiting and interviewing includes info sessions hosted by employers.

 • Social media lets you connect and receive career information via LinkedIn and Instagram.